mikejmcguirk/Neovim-Win10-Lazy/README.md

   - <code>npm i -g vscode-langservers-extracted</code>

-    - Because ESLint is installed globally, the eslint langserver should be able to interface with it once a .eslintrc file is in your directory.
-It should still work after running eslint --init
+    - Because ESLint is installed globally, the ESLint LSP should be able to interface with it once a .eslintrc file is in your project directory.
+It should still work after running <code>eslint --init</code>

   - <code>npm install -g --save-dev prettier</code>

-  - This config uses ALE to interface with Prettier, with the intention of avoiding using ESLint for formatting.
-To test that the ESLint LSP and prettier are both working:
+  - This config uses ALE to interface with prettier, with the intention of avoiding ESLint for formatting

+  - To test that the ESLint LSP and prettier are both working:

     - Create a Javascript project where the .eslintrc file is configured to error on single-quoted strings

     - Write a snippet of Javascript code with double quoted strings.
-The ESLint LSP should produce a diagnostic error due to the double-quoted strings
+The ESLint LSP should produce a diagnostic error

     - Write the file, you should see the strings be changed to single-quoted due to EslintFixAll being run.
 But, because prettier is configured for double-quoted strings by default, the automated ALEFix command should then change the strings back to double-quoted

-    - To troubleshoot, try running eslint and prettier directly from the command line to make sure they respond
+    - If ESLint or prettier have issues in Neovim, check what happens when running them from the command line

-  - To handle contradictory rules between eslint and prettier:
+  - To handle contradictory rules between ESLint and prettier:

     - In the root directory of your project (global install does not work), run: <code>npm install --save-dev eslint-config-prettier</code>

     - The eslint-config-prettier repo describes how to configure and check your .eslintrc files to use it

-    - To test that it's properly installed for your project, run <code>npx eslint-config-prettier main.js</code> .
+    - To test that it's properly installed for your project, run <code>npx eslint-config-prettier main.js</code>.
 If you get an error that the prettier config is missing, eslint-config-prettier is not properly installed

-- ALE is used here only for prettier.
-But by default, ALE will attempt to use any detected plugin on any valid filetype.
-Therefore, in set.lua, g.ale_linters_explicit is set to 1.
-Filetypes that use ALEFix on save are then defined either in ftplugin files
+- ALE is only used in this config for prettier. g.ale_linters_explicit is set to 1 in set.lua and filetypes that use ALEFix on save are defined in ftplugin files

   - If the .prettierrc file is invalid, ALEFix will not run.
 If ALEFix does nothing, run prettier from the command line to see if if outputs any config errors